benvdm03/Infinity/index.md

 ##### Future Projects

-1. Develop a Continuous Integration/Continuous Deployment (CI/CD) Pipeline using GitLab CI/CD to build, test, and deploy processes for software applications.
+1. Build an AI-powered Connect 4 game using machine learning techniques, allowing it to learn from gameplay data and progressively enhance its strategies, then integrate it for interactive play
 2. Develop a tool that utilizes threat intelligence APIs such as VirusTotal or IBM X-Force to gather information about known threats and indicators of compromise (IOCs).

 * * *